azuredevcollege/SAP/sap-oauth-saml-flow/AzureActiveDirectoryConfiguration/README.md

 ## Register Enterprise Application (Backend: SAP NetWeaver)

-> For the on behalf of flow we need to get an SAML assertion from the Azure Active Directory using a SAP NetWeaver as enterprise application.
+> For the on behalf of flow we need to get a SAML assertion from the Azure Active Directory using a SAP NetWeaver as enterprise application.
+> This is important due to the goal and ability of enabling Single Sign On.

+> Please proceed with the following steps:

 > 1. Navigate to *Enterprise applications* under *Azure Active Directory*
 > 2. Create a *New application*